MileHacker Logo

 Public Transit Overview

-Hanoi's public transit mainly hinges on buses, with a growing metro system.
-The city boasts an extensive public bus network, covering most locations.
-Buses are frequent and budget-friendly.
+Hanoi's public transit mainly is based on buses, with a growing metro system.
+The city boasts an extensive public bus network, covering most areas.
+Buses are frequent and very affordable.
 Hanoi's first metro line, Line 2A (Cat Linh - Ha Dong), opened in late 2021.
 It links Cat Linh in the city center with Ha Dong district.
 This modern system offers a quick and comfortable alternative.
 More lines are under construction.

 Trams, a historic mode of transport, no longer operate in Hanoi.